- Explore

 National)

-The RN (or FN) is a classic extreme right-wing party, similar to
+The RN (or FN) is a classic extreme right-wing party, campaigning on a

 anti-immigration.